LCFO Primer provided courtesy of Dr. Gwen Patton and the Trenholm State Technical College Archives:

 Board of Education

-In May of 1966, Alabama held elections for county offices.
+In May of 1966, Alabama held primary elections for several county offices.
 These were the first elections after passage of the Voting Rights Act in August of 1965.
 For the first time since Reconstruction, Blacks were eligible to vote in significant numbers.
-At that time, 81% of Lowndes County citizens were Black, but until SNCC freedom fighters began organizing there in 1965, no Blacks were registered at all, while white registration was 118%.
+At that time, 81% of Lowndes County citizens were Black, but until SNCC freedom fighters began organizing there in the spring of 1965, no Blacks were registered at all, while white registration was 118%.
 The limited, "share-cropper" education provided by the white-controlled segregated school system did not include civics, government, the Constitution, or other subjects that the school board considered "irrelevant" for Blacks.

-When the newly-formed Lowndes County Freedom Organization (LCFO) ran candidates for county offices in the May elections, they had to teach new voters what the offices were, what they did, and why they were important.
+When the newly-formed Lowndes County Freedom Organization (LCFO) ran candidates for county offices in the May primary elections, they had to teach new voters what the offices were, what they did, and why they were important.
 Since the so-called, "separate-but-equal" school system ensured that many Blacks had limited ability to read, the LCFO created illustrated Political Education primers on each contested office in "comic" format.

 SNCC organizer Gwen Patton, now of Trenholm State College, describes the primer: